woordwaark/Spotlight-pipeline/README.md

 For a article the following metadata can be included: author, title, genre (prose, poetry), language1 (normally Gronings), language2 (if another language is used as well), comments.

 We developed a web app that can be used for entering the meta data.
-The app is found in this GitHub repository in the folder addMetaData_CheckText .
+The app is found in this GitHub repository in the folder `addMetaData_CheckText`.
 The app is implemented in R Shiny.
 Knowledge about R and the R package Shiny is required in order to install this app.

 The app takes the PDFs with text layers as input.
 When a volunteer processes a PDF, the text layer is extracted from the PDF, and the PDF and the text are shown side by side in the app.
-In order to enter the meta data of a source, the volunteer selects a source and clicks on ‘Voer metadata in’.
-Then in the next screen the volunteer clicks on Bron and enters  the data in the input fields.
+In order to enter the meta data of a source, the volunteer selects a source and clicks on **Voer metadata in**.
+Then in the next screen the volunteer clicks on **Bron** and enters  the data in the input fields.
 When clicking OK, the data is pasted at the beginning of the text.
-All meta data lines of the source start with $.
-Then for each article the volunteer clicks the Artikel button and enters the data.
+All metadata lines of the source start with $.
+Then for each article the volunteer clicks the **Artikel** button and enters the data.
 After clicking OK, the data is copied to  the clipboard.
-Then the volunteer click in  the text right before where the article begins and pastes the data.
+Then the volunteer clicks in the text right before where the article begins and pastes the data.
 All meta data lines of the article start with #.

-For an extensive manual see handleiding.pdf in the folder addMetaData_CheckText.
+For an extensive manual see `handleiding.pdf` in the folder `addMetaData_CheckText`.

 The login credentials of  the app are: user name: woordwaark